Skip to content

 Installation

-Proteus is currently distributed through its Git repository, which you can use to build and install the library.
+Proteus can be installed from source or via Spack.
 We recommend using the latest main branch, which is well-tested, stable, and includes the most recent features.

 Building Proteus installs two components: - the Proteus LLVM plugin pass (ProteusPass), and - the Proteus runtime library (libproteus).

 The LLVM plugin pass is necessary only if you use the Code annotation interface and requires compiling your application with Clang, besides linking with libproteus.
-If you the DSL or C++ frontend APIs then you only need to link your code with libproteus.
-Both must be integrated into your application’s build system.
-See Integration section for more details on integrating with your build system.
+If you use the DSL, C++ frontend, or MLIR frontend APIs, you only need to link your code with libproteus.
+Integrate the components required by your chosen interface into your application build system.
+See the Integration section for more details on integrating with your build system.

-The top-level CMakeLists.txt defines the following build options:
+The top-level CMakeLists.txt currently defines the following build options:

 • BUILD_SHARED: build Proteus as a shared library (default is static).